Leaf Rapids: Planning

 The government of Manitoba decided that the past mistakes in the planning of northern resource communities should not be repeated, and participated directly in the planning of the community.
 An entirely new approach to building was conceived.
 In July 1970, the Leaf Rapids Development Corporation Ltd. (a Manitoba provincial crown corporation) was charged with the responsibility of building the Town of Leaf Rapids – 25 kilometres away from Ruttan Lake.
 The town was constructed with a deep respect for the wilderness that is incorporated into every aspect of the community, from construction to infrastructure to recreation.
 In June 1971, the construction of Leaf Rapids began, ensuring that much of the natural vegetation would be saved.
 Even in present-day Leaf Rapids, a permit must be obtained before cutting down any trees within the town limits.

-The Town Centre Complex contains the following: